Robotic Vision Systems

 Logo-Sick

 As automation technology in warehouses has evolved, Robotic Vision Systems (RVS) have emerged, giving robotic applications “eyes” to “see” by perceiving, interpreting, acting, and learning within their surroundings, mimicking human visual capabilities.
-This capability has expanded the use of robot-based warehouse automations as robotic visions systems allow for additional applications.
+This capability has broadened the application of warehouse robotics, as robotic vision systems enable more diverse automation opportunities.

 How do Robotic Vision Systems Work?

-Robotic vision systems are made up of several complex, sophisticated processes.
+A robotic vision system (RVS) integrates cameras and sensors with advanced processing software, enabling robots to interpret and interact with their environment effectively.
+An RVS is made up of several complex, sophisticated processes.
 The combination of these processes allows robotic vision systems to acquire visual data, process and interpret this data, and then take actions based on the interpretation.
 Let’s explore each part of this process.

 1. Data Acquisition: Cameras and Sensor Data